Tsallis-Cirto Hubble parameter: Explaining DESI data and High redshift Supermassive Black Hole: SMBH: Over-density evolution under VMOND

-and obtains the initial condition $\delta_{int}=5.1\times 10^{-3}$ at $z=1080$.
-We then follow the VMOND overdensity evolution equation Eq. (\ref{dpsd}) to obtain the turnaround redshift $z_{ta}=40.3$ and the virialised redshift $z_{vr}=25.0$ from Eq.(\ref{zvrzta}) using $N=0$.
-Assuming the qualitative process of the adiabatic heating and cooling by $H_2$ is similar to the description in ref, the central gas cloud will cool to $t\sim 300K$ with fragmented clumps at hydrogen number density $n\sim 10^3cm^{-3}$.
-We note that the cosmological background density at $z_{ta}=40.3$ is $\rho_H(z_{ta}) = 4.43\times 10^3 \rho_c=5.31\times 10^{-23}kg/m^3$ and the gas clump density is $\rho_b(R)\sim 1.67\times 10^{-18}kg/m^3$ so that the correction due to the non-Newtonian term in Eq.(\ref{virialeq1}) is less than $0.3\%$ and therefore the system is in its Newtonian dominant region.
-We assume that no further fragmentation and a gas clump collapses to a star with $M\sim 3-7\times 10^2 M_{\odot}$.
-This star will eventually collapse into a BH with $M\sim 3\times 10^2 M_{\odot}$.
-So far, the formation of high redshift protostar in VMOND model behaves similarly to the $\Lambda CDM$ model. \\\\ The BH mass growth by accretion formula is given by
+to find the initial baryon overdensity $\delta_{int}=3\times 10^{-2}$ \cite{bromm1} at $z_{int}=1080$.
+We then follow the modified overdensity evolution equation Eq.(\ref{dpsd}) to obtain the theoretical turnaround redshift $z_{ta}=112$ where the overdense mass cloud decouples from the cosmic background and the theoretical virialised redshift $z_{vr}=70$ from Eq.(\ref{tcc}), where a centralised dense mass is formed and Population III stars are expected to form.
+Assuming the qualitative process of the adiabatic heating and cooling by $H_2$ is similar to the description in \cite{heger}, the central gas cloud will cool to $t\sim 300K$ with fragmented clumps at hydrogen number density $n\sim 10^3cm^{-3}$. \\\\ From Eq.(\ref{virialeq1}), we wish to consider the correction due to the non-Newtonian term.
+We know that the cosmological background density at $z_{ta}=112$ is $\rho_H(z_{ta}) = 9.76\times 10^4 \rho_c=1.16\times 10^{-21}kg/m^3$ and the gas clump density is at $R=1pc$ is $\rho_b(R)\sim 1.67\times 10^{-18}kg/m^3$ so that the non-Newtonian correction is $\sim 1.31\%$ and therefore we consider this central region is dominated by Newtonian gravity.
+(However, for a larger gas cloud at $R=1kpc$, the non-Newtonian gravity may be important.)
+Taking into account that fact that the radiation pressure after recombination will reduce the evolution rate of matter overdensity before $z\sim 600$, we assume that there is no further fragmentation and a gas clump collapses to a star with $M\sim 10^3 M_{\odot}$ at $z=30$, and this star will eventually collapse into a BH with $M\lsim10^3 M_{\odot}$.
+So far, the formation of high redshift protostar in our new model behaves similarly to the $\Lambda CDM$ model. \\\\ In \cite{shakura}, the BH mass $M$ grows by accretion formula is given by